Luxcium/codex-k0/scripts/README.md

 #### Logging

-All operations are logged to `.markdownlint.log` in the project root:
+All operations are logged to `.markdownlint.log` in the project root.
+The log file is automatically excluded from git tracking via `.gitignore`:

 ```bash
 # View recent logs